delucca/template/CUSTOMIZATION_RUNBOOK.md

 * [ ] [doc/guides/contributing/pull-requests.md][pull-requests-doc]: Replace all occurrences of `<repository-git-url>` with your repository's Git URL
 * [ ] [doc/guides/contributing/pull-requests.md][pull-requests-doc]: Replace all occurrences of `<project-linting-snippet>` with a snippet that will lint the code (or remove the lint section entirelly)
 * [ ] [BUILDING.md][building]: Replace all occurences of `<repository-name>` with your repository's name
 * [ ] [BUILDING.md][building]: Replace the <application-generic-dependencies-installation> block with an explanation regarding how to install your application generic dependencies.
-Also, if there are any OS related dependencies, don't forget to add a section for it too.
+Also, if there are any OS-related dependencies, don't forget to add a section.
 * [ ] [doc/guides/writting-tests.md][writting-tests-guide]: Replace all occurrences of `<repository-name>` with your repository's name
 * [ ] [doc/guides/running-tests.md][running-tests-guide]: In this file, you need to fill all `<explain-for-your-application>` sections explaining how to run this type  of test in your repository